inrhythm/Open-Source-Resources/README.md

  - Comments are apologies for not writing your code clearly enough.
 Use them wisely.
  - Don't leave commented out code in a master branch, ever.
  - Don't leave TODOs in the code, ever.
 Represent TODO items as tickets on the project kanban board.
  - Don't put console logs in your code...except inside your logger module.
-Think about logging logically systematically than random output.
+Think about logging systematically than random output.
  - The clean code manual was written for OOP.
-Keep in mind JS is strongest when written in a more functional style.
-Composition over inheritance, etc. There was a significant controversy years ago that ES6 classes would lead JS engineers in the wrong direction with their code style.
+Keep in mind JS is strongest when written in a terse, functional style.
+There was a significant controversy years ago that ES6 classes would lead JS engineers in the wrong direction with their code style.
 After seeing ES6 mature and its usage spread, I have to agree.

 **Style Guide**